Skinvae Ink FAQs

 Can I wear makeup around them?

 It is not recommended to use any kind of foundation around your brows, the skin should be kept clean until the scabbing/flaking has finished.
-This can take up to 2-3 weeks.
+This can take up to two-three weeks.

 Will I be able to return back to work the next day?